How to deploy an app to AWS: Getting started

 AWS services for database

-• Amazon Relational Database Service (RDS).
+• Amazon DynamoDBAmazon Relational Database Service (RDS).
 RDS is a fully managed cloud database service that supports MySQL, Postgres, MariaDB, SQL Server, Oracle, and the AWS cloud-native database Aurora.
 At this point, you should know which engine you need, and it’s probably not worth changing it.
 If you use MySQL, consider Aurora—it’s faster, built for AWS, and fully MySQL compliant.

 • Amazon DynamoDB.
 Globally distributed and available, fully managed NoSQL database.
 It has nuance, for sure, but is incredibly fast and built to scale.
 If you need NoSQL, this is probably what you’re looking for.